oklev/Creami-Cookbook/Recipes/Pistachio Ice Cream.md

 It was also a little low on pistachio flavor so might go back to 3 tbsp pudding when adding cottage cheese (or maybe next time use them to replace some of the milk??)

 I ended up not putting in the vanilla creamer.
 Was an improvement but it's still missing something.
 A little body maybe?
 Maybe needs a source of protein like the other recipes to bind everything together?
 Trying +2 tbsp PB2 almond butter powder.

+This did the trick in terms of flavor / texture!
+But I'd like to lower the calories some if possible.